tlverse/causalglm/README.md

 This package supports (semiparametric and nonparametric versions of) the estimands:

-1. Conditional average treatment effect (CATE) estimation.
+1. Conditional average treatment effect (CATE).
 (Causal semiparametric linear regression)
-2. Conditional odds ratio (OR) estimation between two binary variables].
+2. Conditional odds ratio (OR) between two binary variables.
 (Causal semiparametric logistic regression)
-3. Conditional relative risk (RR) regression for nonnegative outcomes and a binary treatment.
+3. Conditional relative risk (RR) for nonnegative outcomes and a binary treatment.
 (Causal semiparametric log-linear relative-risk regression)
-4. Conditional treatment-specific mean (TSM) estimation for categorical treatments.
+4. Conditional treatment-specific mean (TSM) for categorical treatments.
 (Only supported nonparametrically with causalRobustGLM)
 5. Using causalRobustGLM with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT and RR.